Reinforcement Learning for Freight Booking Control Problems: Introduction

+In this work, we propose a two-phase approach, wherein we first train a supervised learning model to predict the value of the EoHP solution, and then we integrate predictions within simulation-based RL algorithms to compute control policies.
+This approach is general as it can be applied to any EoHP, regardless of its structure, as long as the objective value can be computed or approximated.
+In addition, as the prediction significantly reduces the time required for simulation, this can be scaled to complex EoHPs and allow for the use of RL algorithms requiring extensive simulation.

-In this paper, we make the following contributions: (1) We propose a methodology that \emph{(i)} formulates an approximate MDP by replacing the formulation of the operational decision-making problem with a prediction function defined by offline supervised learning and \emph{(ii)} uses approximate DP and RL techniques to obtain approximate control policies.
-(2) We apply the proposed methodology to a distribution logistics problem from the literature \cite{ggm} and we show computationally that our policies provide increased profit at a reduced evaluation time.
+We make the following contributions: \begin{enumerate} \item We propose a methodology that (i) formulates an approximate MDP by replacing the (discrete) optimization model of the EoHP with a prediction function yielded by offline supervised learning, and (ii) uses RL techniques to obtain approximate control policies, both of which can be implemented with existing off-the-shelf libraries. \item We apply the proposed methodology to DiL and ACM problems from the literature and we show computationally that we achieve high-quality control policies that can be deployed efficiently.
+The EoHP is harder for the DiL application.
+In this case, the percent improvement in mean profit compared to the algorithms presented in \cite{ggm} is at least 28.6\% with an average online computing time of less than 4.5 seconds.
+Notably, we achieve a performance close to the strong state-of-the-art baseline for the well-studied ACM problems.
+In this case, the percent improvement in mean profit compared to the baseline method ranges between -2.2\% (baseline is better) and 1.1\% with an average online computing time of less than 1.5 seconds.
+In all cases, the total offline computing time is less than six hours, orders of magnitude smaller than it would be without leveraging predictions from a supervised learning model. \end{enumerate}

+Our work is of high practical importance as it can deal with EoHPs of varying structure using existing off-the-shelf libraries for supervised and reinforcement learning.
+In contrast, existing work rely on simplifications of the EoHP or tailor-made methodologies leveraging specific problem structure.
+Our methodology is relatively easy to use in practice for EoHP that have a different structure compared to those treated in the literature.